-1. What do you notice about the location of communities with the most snowfall?
-Where did the most snow fall with respect to the front and area of low pressure?
+- 1. What do you notice about the location of communities with the most snowfall?
+Where did the most snow fall with respect to the front and area of low pressure? - 2.
+Why do you think this area received more snow?